 What does it mean to say vaccines fail?

 Vaccines are like guard or security operatives stationed at a location to arrest a threat before the threat becomes a societal problem.
 If the guard or security operatives are not equipped adequately to overcome the threat, there is a higher tendency that the threat would outwit the guard or security operatives, causing more havoc to the society, earlier than expected.
 This is a simple analogy of how vaccine fails.

 The potency of vaccines can be strengthened or weakened by several factors.
-Aside from the potential of the vaccine itself, environmental conditions and handling of vaccines also greatly determine the success or failure of vaccine and vaccinations.
-In this vein, I thought it is worth sharing some of the possible reasons or causes of vaccine failure in chickens.
+Aside from the potential of the vaccine itself, environmental conditions and handling of vaccines also greatly determine the success or failure of vaccines and vaccinations.

+#1.
 Time Of Vaccination

 I think this is a question every poultry keepers must always ask prior to vaccination.
-Administering vaccine is good to the health of the chickens, administering vaccines at the right day is better but administering vaccines at the right time of that day is best and most beneficial to the chickens.
+Administering vaccines is good to the health of the chickens, administering vaccines on the right day is better but administering vaccines at the right time of that day is best and most beneficial to the chickens.
 Time is life; time is a valuable asset that is equally distributed.
 As it applies to humans, so also does in chickens.

 You cannot just carry out vaccination at any time you feel on the due date.
 Vaccines are best applied in the cooler part of the day, either early in the morning or late in the evening.
 Vaccines are more effective during this part of the day.

 The reason is that the birds are less prone to stress during this period.
 Vaccination is a stress-inducing operation on its own, not by the way the birds react but by the composition of the vaccine solution.
-This is why it is highly prohibited to stress the chickens, during and after vaccination, and encouraged to serve the chickens anti-stress prior and after vaccination.
+This is why it is highly prohibited to stress the chickens, during and after vaccination, and encouraged to serve the chickens anti-stress prior to and after vaccination.

+#2.
 Poor Dosage Of Vaccine

 Vaccines come in dosage; they have been concentrated to serve a particular number of chickens.
 We have 1000 dose vaccine for 1000 birds, however, from experience, it is best you double-dose your birds to eliminate the doubt of failure.

+#3.
 Inadequate Preparation For Vaccination

 Many poultry farmers do not know they have to prepare their chickens for vaccination.
 Preparation of chicken for vaccination starts at about 2-3 days before vaccination and not the day of vaccination as most farmers practice.

-Also, serve your birds multivitamins and anti-stress at about 3 days before vaccination and 3 days after vaccination; this helps alleviate stress and gives the chickens succor against the prangs of the vaccines faster.
+Also, serve your chickens multivitamins and anti-stress at about 3 days before vaccination and 3 days after vaccination; this helps alleviate stress and gives the chickens succor against the prangs of the vaccines faster.

 Remember, vaccines induce stress; hence, you need to build an anti-stress within your birds for easy adaptability and resistance.

+#4.
 Wrong Usage Of Vaccines

-Vaccines are not drugs, they do not treat diseases but prevent diseases.
-Do not waste your time, resources and your birds by vaccinating them when they are unhealthy, it would fail; treat them and ensure they are fine before vaccinating.
+Vaccines are not drugs, they do not treat diseases but to prevent diseases.
+Do not waste your time, resources, and your birds by vaccinating them when they are unhealthy, it would fail; treat them and ensure they are fine before vaccinating.

+#5.
 Poor Water Quality

 Water contains many impurities, such as chlorine, heavy metals, acidity, and alkalinity, that can interfere with the reaction of the vaccine negatively, hence, it is best you check the quality of the water you are using or better still, use skimmed milk as a prophylactic measure to correct the water quality.

+#6.
 Poor Intake Of Vaccine Solution

 At times, the failure of the vaccination may be as a result of poor intake of the vaccine solution by the birds.
-A vaccine is not palatable and does not have a good taste; on a good condition, your birds would not want to take it.
+A vaccine is not palatable and does not have a good taste; in good condition, your birds would not want to take it.
 You need to find a way to stimulate the birds to drink the vaccines if you do not want it to fail and waste.

+#7.
 Poor Handling Of Vaccine

 The way you handle the vaccine prior to administering it could make it fail.
 Any activity you want to do with the vaccines and the vaccination operation should not be more than 1 hour; 30 – 45 minutes is ideal.
 The longer the vaccination process the higher the risk of its failure.

-Be sure you dilute the vaccines in water you know the birds would finish under 45 minutes; discard any vaccine solution leftover or excess after one hour.
+Be sure you dilute the vaccines in the water you know the birds would finish under 20 minutes; discard any vaccine solution leftover or excess after 30 minutes.
 Avoid direct exposure of vaccine to sunlight and avoid freezing vaccines.

+#8.
 Stress Makes Vaccine Fails

 Stress could be of any form, heat stress majorly; it is highly recommended you serve your birds anti-stress or multivitamins prior to and after vaccination; it makes your birds recuperate quickly and aid the potency of the vaccine.

 Lastly, adhere strictly to the instruction laid down by the manufacturer of the vaccine. when chickens are vaccinated without strict adherence to the recommended rate or in a poor environmental condition, there is a high tendency of vaccine failure and outbreak of the prevented diseases earlier than expected.